A recent enquiry about floor coatings resulted in an order for Coo-Var Profloor Plus Cold Cure.

 Many of these environments are areas where a slip or abrasion resistant surfaces are a pre-requisite.
 These finishes can be achieved, in the case of Profloor Plus, this will be Coo-Var Profloor Plus Anti-Slip Aggregate Component.

 This Coo-Var product can definitely be considered versatile.
-It remains unaffected by strong detergents and disinfectants and can also be sterilised.
+It will remain unaffected by strong detergents and disinfectants and can also be sterilised.
 Fantastic for businesses where hygiene standards are a legal obligation.

 Profloor Plus Cold Cure is great for polymer screeds, concrete and asphalt.
 All of which are surfaces that are usually found on industrial floors.